 (c) the child has requested that the child’s parents not be informed and the officer believes on reasonable grounds that it is in the best interests of the child to comply with the request.

-34. Warrant (access)
+34. Warrant (access), application for and issue of

 (1) An authorised officer may apply to a judge or magistrate for a warrant (access) if, in the course of an investigation referred to in section 32(1)(d), the officer —

-(a) is denied access to a child;
+(a) is denied access to a child; or

 (b) believes that he or she will be denied such access; or